-A user account is required in order to provide access to the file server.
-At its most basic level, a user account defines login credentials (that is, login ID and password), a home directory, and a set of directory access rules that define the areas of the system that are accessible to the user, and the actions the user can perform in those locations.
-Each active session on the file server has a user account associated with it that identifies the client to the administrator.
+A user account is required to access the file server.
+At its most basic level, a user account defines login credentials (that is, the login ID and password), a home directory, a set of directory access rules that define areas of the system accessible to this user, and the actions the user can perform in those locations.
+Each active session on the file server has a user account associated with it identifying the client to the administrator.

 Defined at the server level, global users can log in to any domain on the file server.

 Database users are stored in an external database accessible through ODBC and supplement the local account database.

 Because user accounts can be assigned at various levels with the same login ID, a hierarchy is used by Serv-U to determine which account takes precedence.